nickmccarty/nickmccarty.github.io/about.md

 menu: true
 ---

-Designed and managed project workflows involving large datasets in the production of 3D models for architects and engineers, and having freelanced as a data analyst serving the nonprofit sector, I have paid particular attention to systematization and automation wherever possible.
+Having designed and managed project workflows involving large datasets in the production of 3D models for architects and engineers, and having freelanced as a data analyst serving the nonprofit sector, I have paid particular attention to systematization and automation wherever possible.
 As an independent quantitative currency trader, I have had the opportunity to take the (semi-)automation of my work to the next level.
 My aim here is to share with you the techniques and systems I employ, and to engage in meaningful dialogue about quantitative analysis with regards to our respective domains.

 ### My Wheelhouse